-The Licensee shall, during the construction of all engineered structuresprovide the required supervision and field checks by an appropriately qualified and experienced Engineer in such a manner that the project specification can be enforced and, where required, the quality control measures can be followed.
-The Licensee shall maintain all construction records of all engineered structures to be made available at the request of the Board and/or an Inspector.
+The Licensee shall, during the Construction of all engineered structures referred to in Part D, Item 1 provide the required supervision and field checks by an appropriately qualified Engineer in such a manner that the project specification can be enforced and, where required, the quality control measures can be followed.
+The Licensee shall maintain all Construction records of all engineered structures to be made available at the request of the Board and/or an Inspector.

-The Licensee shall submit to the Board for review, within ninety (90) days of completion , a Construction Summary Report prepared by a qualified Engineer that includes as-built plans and drawings, documentation of field decisions that deviate from original plans and any data used to support these decisions in accordance with Schedule D, Item 2, for the following items:
+The Licensee shall submit to the Board for review, within ninety (90) days of completion of each facility referred to in Part D, Item 1, a Construction Summary Report prepared by a qualified Engineer that includes as-built plans and drawings, documentation of field decisions that deviate from original plans and any data used to support these decisions in accordance with Schedule D, Item 2.

-Water Management Facilities;

-Waste Management Facilities;

-Bulk Fuel Storage Facilities; and

-All-weather roads.

-The Licensee shall not use Waste Rock from underground for any purpose, including the construction of any infrastructure, unless otherwise approved by the Board under PART F, Item 15 and in accordance with the plan provided under PART F, Item 12, revised and approved accordingly.

 The Licensee shall minimize disturbance to terrain, permafrost and drainage during movement of contractor’s equipment and personnel around the site during construction activities.

 The Licensee shall not store material on the surface of frozen streams or lakes except what is for immediate use.